It's Always Jan: Broadcast history

 It's Always Jan premiered on CBS on September 10, 1955.
 It lasted only a single season, and its last original episode aired on April 28, 1956.
 CBS broadcast reruns of It′s Always Jan in prime time during 1956 from May 12 to May 26 and from June 9 to June 30.
 The show was broadcast from 9:30 to 10:00 p.m.
 Eastern Time on Saturdays throughout its prime-time run.

 After It′s Always Jan′s CBS run ended, NBC aired reruns of the show on weekday afternoons as episodes of the network's Comedy Time series from August 12 to September 21, 1956.

+Preservation status

+Despite its CBS and NBC reruns and the Desilu policy of recording programs for distribution to syndication, It's Always Jan never received an official home release or later run on nostalgia-based television networks such as TV Land or MeTV.
+As of 2024, one episode - "Guilty Conscience" - is available online in both black-and-white and colorized versions.